Mungert69/FreeNetworkMonitorBlog/content/posts/AIAndNetworkComplianceEnsuringRegulatoryReadiness.md

 ### Step 3: Conduct Security Assessments

 Regulatory compliance often requires comprehensive security assessments to identify vulnerabilities in your network.
-The Quantum Ready Monitor Assistant can perform these assessments and help you prepare your compliance report.
+The Quantum Network Monitor Assistant can perform these assessments and help you prepare your compliance report.

 **User:** "Scan 192.168.1.10 for vulnerabilities."
 **Assistant:** "Please choose an agent location for the scan."